sakhmatd/rogueutil/README.md

 creating text-based user interfaces (TUI) and console-based games.

 # Quick Start
 Simply include `rogueutil.h` somewhere in your source code.
-It will automatically detect if you are using C or C++.
+It will automatically detect your platform and whether you are using C or C++.

 # Documentation
-Either read the source code for the comments or see the API reference located in docs/html/rogueutil8h.html
+Either read the source code for the comments or see the [API reference](https://sakhmatd.github.io/rogueutil/html/rogueutil_8h.html).

 # LICENSE
 Copyright 2019 Sergei Akhmatdinov